 LATCH your kids in.

+The Lower Anchors and Tethers for Children (LATCH) system is used to safely harness car seats in a vehicle.
+LATCH uses specific anchor points from the car and connectors on the car seat to ensure the safety of your child.
+This system works well, but it does have a weight limit, which includes the weight of the car seat itself.
 Many parents are unaware that the weight limit of LATCH isn’t just the weight of their child, and this can lead to miscalculations.
 Some car seats can weigh up to 20 pounds, so be sure to note the seat weight when choosing between products.

 After the Purchase

+Consumer research is only half the battle when picking out a car seat.
+Once you’ve made a decision, you have to make sure you install the seat correctly.
+You should also register the seat so you can stay up to date with any future product issues.
+Recalls happen, of course, and registering your car seat is the best way to make sure you receive important information right away if a problem arises.
 As children get older, you may have an increasingly difficult time getting them to use their seat belt.
 Stay strong and don’t back down in these situations.
 In 2015, more than 14,000 children and adult lives were saved by seat belts.
 Make strong rules and work early to establish good habits.